Send me weekly Leader Feeder videos to build my team's leadership skills.

 Two of the most important ingredients in any relationship are trust and respect.
-When a leader loses the trust and respect of his or her workgroup, it will cause morale and attitude to decline and negatively impact results.
+When a leader loses the trust and respect of his or her workgroup, it will cause morale and attitude to decline and negatively impact your organization’s results.

-Tip #1 Ensure Your Words and Actions Match
+1. Ensure Your Words and Actions Match

-Tip #2 Maintain Confidences
+2. Maintain Confidences

-Tip #3 Have Your Team’s Back
+3. Have Your Team’s Back